Comparison

 The best football apps in 2026.

-If you want a fast, clean, free way to follow football, GoalTrack is our pick, a football-only app with live scores, standings, brackets and goal alerts, and an optional ad-free upgrade.
-FotMob and SofaScore are better suited to data and stats obsessives.
+If you want a fast, clean, free way to follow football, GoalTrack is our pick, a football-only app with live scores, standings, brackets, match stats and goal alerts, and an optional ad-free upgrade.
+FotMob and SofaScore still go further for fans who want heat maps and the most granular data.
 Here is how the leading apps compare.

 How the top football apps compare